 It should provide a line-item level view of where all the money will come from, where it will go, and how the organization will maintain adequate financial reserves.

 Project how staffing and volunteers will grow.
 It’s helpful to have just one fully built-out organizational chart with color coding to described how staff will grow from year to year.

-- Brag about your board members.
+- Brag about your team and board members.

 - Boil it down to a very short document and presentation.

 If you think this is all too difficult, there’s the remaining task of getting all of this into a very short document — no longer than 10 pages — with plenty of white space.
 Then, everything should be boiled down into a pitch-deck style presentation, reducing the organization’s goal, strategy, KPIs, and other pieces into bullet points that are easy to remember and repeat.

 For reference, here’s a one pager of the entire architecture.